 Additionally, if you have a Bachelor’s degree or significant business experience, you might also consider studying for an MBA in Tokyo through GLOBIS University.
 Their full-time program can be completed in just one year and their extensive business network means you will receive the support you need in your post-study job hunt.

-Visit our website for more information to study in Japan over 30 at GLOBIS’ one-year MBA program.
+Visit our website to learn more about GLOBIS’ one-year MBA program.

 Contact us to help you with your application